datastaxdevs/workshop-intro-to-graphql/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-intro-to-graphql)

-This will startup your demo environment.
+This will bootstrap your demo environment.
 Be patient, it will take a couple minutes as everything loads up.

 You may be asked if it's OK to launch a new tab (for the GraphiQL IDE that will be used subsequently.
 Click on Open to make sure the new tab opens as shown below.